Skip to main content

 A Call for evidence and public consultation were held between 31 January and 25 April 2025.

-Click here to access the factual summary of the contributions received in response to the public consultation.
+Click here to access the factual summary of the feedback to the public consultation.

 2. Expert study

-An expert study on data licensing was prepared by Professor Peter Georg Picht of the University of Zürich.
+An expert study on data licensing was produced by Professor Peter Georg Picht of the University of Zürich.

 3. Public consultation on the draft revised TTBER and Guidelines